Courtesy Holdredge Collection, San Francisco Library History Center, San Francisco Public Library

 Musical Chautauqua

-Two lengths: 41min or 1 hour, Susheel Bibbs portrays Pleasant, Ruby Dee narrates.
+Two lengths: 26 min or 1 hour, Susheel Bibbs portrays Pleasant; Ruby Dee narrates.
 Both versions have won awards.
 The one-hour version airs on PBS.
-Both use Pleasant's own (long-lost) words.
+Both use Pleasant's own (long-lost) words, montage, enactments, interviews, archival photos, archival footage, and interviews.

-The Talk Show: The Talk show, designed for teens or adults, runs just like a TV talk show, using a local host and a question/answer format.
-Video, slides,and music are inserted.
+A Talk-show format, designed for teens, presents the chautauqua in TV talk-show form, using a host-storyteller, a question/answer format, video, slides,and music.
 Guests on the show are Bibbs as Pleasant and Bibbs as herself -- the Pleasant scholar!
-In between there can be live drumming or storytelling! -- Great for TV too.
+In between there can be live drumming or storytelling!

 Reviews